blacklucius101/Tester/README.md

 Consider `ZigZag NK Fibo.mq5`.
-Enhance the existing ZigZag / Market Structure logic so that only Higher Highs (HH) and Lower Lows (LL) display a numeric label showing the point difference from the previous corresponding pivot.
+Use MQL5 code to enhance the existing ZigZag / Market Structure logic so that only Higher Highs (HH) and Lower Lows (LL) display a numeric label showing the point difference from the previous corresponding pivot.

 ## Functional Requirements
 1. HH / LL Detection